ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/02-ODM-modules.md

 pwd
 ```

-It should returns a string with your current location, something like **/project**/project_account/user/**ODM** .
+It should return a string with your current location, something like **/project**/project_account/user/**ODM**.
 If the basename of your current directory is different from "ODM" use the `cd` command to get into it.
 When you get to the right location in the file system follow the next instructions.

-**Download the ODM docker image using singularity module:**
+**Download the ODM docker image using the singularity module:**
 ```
 module load singularity
 singularity pull --disable-cache  docker://opendronemap/odm:latest